dxaviud/dxaviud/README.md

 ### What I learned today

-- git submodules can be updated with "git submodule update --recursive"
+- git submodules can be pushed too with "git push --recurse-submodules=on-demand"